 WAITIN’ FOR THE SUN TO GO DARK

-Experience a once in a lifetime event when you visit Alliance Nebraska on August 18-21, 2017 to view the Total Solar Eclipse.
+You have found it!
+The source of information you need to experience this once in a lifetime event in Alliance Nebraska on August 18-21, 2017 to view the Total Solar Eclipse.

 The start of the partial eclipse will begin at 10:27am Mountain Daylight Time.
 Full Eclipse will start at 11:49 am MDT and continue for 2 minutes and 28 seconds at Carhenge, 2 minutes and 30 seconds downtown Alliance and at the Airport Rodeo Grounds.
 See Solar viewing areas and directions.